Rate this page:

 Atlassian aims to make your tax on sales experience hassle-free.
 We handle most calculation, collection, reporting and sales tax payment in relation to Marketplace transactions.
 We split app sales into two separate transactions:

 Selling your app as paid via Atlassian enables us to handle taxes in this way.
-As a paid via Atlassian app vendor, you agree to grant Atlassian an unlimited license to resell your apps through the Marketplace.
+As a paid via Atlassian app partner, you agree to grant Atlassian an unlimited license to resell your apps through the Marketplace.

 As an app developer based in Australia, you're required to advise Atlassian of your Australian ABN and GST status.
 You are also required to advise Atlassian if there is any change to your GST status.
 Failure to provide your ABN may result in no ABN withholding at the top marginal tax rate.